zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 root@beaglebone:/var/lib/cloud9/$ git clone https://github.com/alanguir/zetta-security-system.git
 ```

-  > Make sure to checkout step-0 with `git checkout -f step-0` to get started with a blank project

   > **TIP**
-  > Make sure you run this command in the beaglebone's terminal in your browser from the Cloud9 IDE.
+  > Make sure you run all commands in the beaglebone's terminal in your browser from the Cloud9 IDE.
 Do not do this from your regular terminal on your computer.

+  > Make sure to checkout step-0 with `git checkout -f step-0` to get started with a blank project

 ### Install Zetta